 We’ve written everything you need to know about DFU restores in this article.
 Before performing a DFU restore, make sure that you back up all the data on your iPhone to iTunes or iCloud if you can.
 We also want to make this clear — if your iPhone is damaged in any way, a DFU restore can potentially break your iPhone.

 If you’ve made it this far and your iPhone still won’t connect to Bluetooth, you may need to repair your device.
 You can set up an appointment at the Genius Bar your local Apple Store or use Apple’s mail-in repair service by going to getsupport.apple.com.
-If you’re looking to save some money, we also recommend two third-party repair services: CellSavers and iResQ.
+If you’re looking to save some money, we also recommend Puls.

-CellSavers is a repair service available in most major cities that will send a certified technician to you.
-CellSavers can have your iPhone fixed in as little as 60 minutes and will cover all repairs with a lifetime warranty.
+Puls is a repair service that will send a certified technician to you.
+They’ll fix your iPhone in as little as 60 minutes and will cover all repairs with a lifetime warranty.

 No More Bluetooth Blues!